Carol Rose GoldenEagle: Connecting with her First Nations heritage

 GoldenEagle described how she first got to know other First Nations people, as a journalist.
 She singled out First Nations artist Allen Sapp as a mentor.
 When they were introduced he started speaking to her in the Cree language, assuming she too could speak it.
 She describes him as a wise and gentle man who encouraged her to find her heritage, learn to speak Cree, and encouraged her to paint.

 She did connect with her birth family, did learn Cree, and now helps lead cultural workshops.
 She has worked to help re-introduce traditional First Nations drumming back to Saskatchewan - an activity the Government suppressed after the North-West Rebellion.

 In 2016 GoldenEagle published an op-ed in Quill & Quire about the murder and disappearance of Native women, and the impact it had on her.
 She wrote first becoming aware that First Nations women were being targeted, and their murders and disappearances were not being properly investigated, after learning about the kidnapping, rape and murder of Helen Betty Osborne, from The Pas, Manitoba, whose brutal murder went practically uninvestigated for decades.
 She wrote about her responsibility to speak up, to protect young women, like her daughter.

 In 2019 the CBC published an op-ed GoldenEagle wrote about the effect of names on the feelings of identity for First Nations people, like herself.
 GoldenEagle had recently gone through a traditional naming ceremony, taking the name Osawa Mikisew Iskwew, and she described what that meant, for her.

 Writer

 The protagonist of her first novel, Bearskin Diary, published in 2015, like GoldenEagle is a First Nations journalist trying to recover her Native roots.

 GoldenEagle published a volume of poetry, entitled Hiraeth, in 2019.
 It was shortlisted for a Saskatchewan Book Award.

 Her second novel, Bone Black, features a First Nations hero who seeks revenge against individuals who have murdered First Nations women, after her sister is murdered.
-According to the Regina Leader-Post GoldenEagle was so overcome by emotion when she heard about the 2014 murder of teenage First Nations woman Tina Fontaine, on her car's radio, that she had to pull over.
+According to the Regina Leader-Post GoldenEagle was so overcome by emotion when she heard about the 2014 murder of teenage First Nations girl Tina Fontaine, on her car's radio, that she had to pull over.
 A comment from another First Nations parent, about how the loss of their child triggered a desire for personal vengeance, was a trigger for the novel.